 Level 3 National Extended Diploma Engineering - Advanced Manufacturing

-Engineering - Apprenticeship NI (Level 2) (Fabrication and Welding)
+Engineering - Apprenticeship NI (Level 2)

 Gives you the training and skills to work in the engineering industry or progress to further study